Distributors who receive cigarettes for the purpose of making a first sale in this state.

 The Comptroller will not process cigarette stamp orders on half-day or full-day holidays.
 Learn more about ordering cigarette stamps (PDF).

-Manufacturers and distributors report monthly on the last day of the month for the preceding month’s activity.
+Manufacturers report monthly on the last day of each month for the preceding month’s activity.

 Distributor – 2.5 percent of the face value of stamps purchased.